pathology-data-mining/mussel-nf/README.md

     where `{azure_bucket_dir}` is an azure path like `az://test/nftest`.

 5. When the execution completes, results will be in the `results` directory

+### Azure notes

+#### Disk management and unusable nodes

+The Azure Batch nodes have poor disk space management such that if you run a lot of jobs, they will inevitably run out of disk space, putting the node into the unusable state.
+One possible solution is to delete the unusable nodes which can be done automatically with a powershell script.
+A better solution is to mount Azure file shares with large files to the batch nodes using `params.azure.storage.fileShares`.
+It's a good idea to periodically run the powershell script either way as nodes end up in the unusable state for a variety of reasons and will linger (costing $) until deleted.